 5 | 12 | 19 | 26 November 14:00 – 17:30 Central European Time

-Strike Two 2020 is for the change makers.
+Strike Two 2020 is for the change makers in key themes of CONSUMER TRUST, FARM INCOME, and CIRCULAR SUPPLY CHAIN MANAGEMENT.
 Our audience is global and our strength is bringing together business, government, NGOs, research institutions, start-ups and finance.
 If you operate in the tech and/or agrifood space and are sick of the status quo, you are in the right place.

 StrikeTwo has established itself as a hotbed of collaboration, co-creation and execution in the space where agrifood, sustainability, and technology intersect.
 Food supply chain issues previously thought to be insurmountable are tackled head on by a curated coalition of farmers, private businesses, research organisations, NGOs, start-ups and government.

 StrikeTwo attracts the best and the brightest.
 Compelling speakers will kick-off every Thursday of November but it doesn’t stop there.
 Members of our Technical Committee support track owners in creating a solution that fits the market long term.
 Finally – the participants THEMSELVES make StrikeTwo what it is.
 A coalition of the willing.

 A great idea is one thing, execution is another.
 Our tried and tested StrikeTwo methodology ensures each track challenge is well defined by facilitating input from experts and stakeholders.
 The end result is a consortium of partners committed to executing your innovation roadmap.

 “The great breakthrough for me is for the first time, as companies, we sat together and said ‘What if we created this?’
 We haven’t done it yet, not in an afternoon.
 But at least we said this is the plan for how we can get to that fully integrated supply chain.”